Corporate Performance Management

 Political and power perspectives

-Performance measurement systems are not neutral — they can reinforce or challenge power structures by legitimizing authority, influencing resource allocation, and framing organizational discourse (Burchell et al. 1980; Hopwood 1976).
+Performance measurement systems are not neutral — they can reinforce or challenge power structures by legitimizing authority, influencing resource allocation, and framing organizational discourse (Burchell et al., 1980; Hopwood, 1976).

 Performance measurement dysfunctions